-In this age of mindfulness, and greater discussion about mental health in general, would you have opened up about your troubles, I wonder?
+In this age of mindfulness, and greater discussion about mental health in general, would you have opened up about your struggles?

 I will never understand how the words eating disorder were never mentioned to you.